Health Providers

 Abstract

-Background: Vaccination is the most effective way to prevent influenza during pregnancy.
-This study aims to determine the knowledge, attitude, practice (KAP), and barriers associated with the uptake of influenza vaccination during pregnancy among pregnant women worldwide.
+Background: Vaccination is the most effective method for preventing influenza during pregnancy.
+This study aims to determine the knowledge, attitudes, and practices (KAP), as well as barriers associated with the uptake of influenza vaccination among pregnant women worldwide.

-Materials and Methods: In this systematic review, a systemic search of online databases (Medline, EMBASE, Scopus, Web of Science, Cochrane Library, ProQuest, CINAHL, and Google Scholar search engine) was performed to identify all studies that considered KAP and barriers to the vaccination of women during pregnancy with no time limit up to December 2022.
+Materials and Methods: In this systematic review, a comprehensive search of online databases (Medline, EMBASE, Scopus, Web of Science, ProQuest, CINAHL, and Google Scholar) was conducted to identify all studies examining knowledge, attitudes, practices (KAP), and barriers related to vaccination among pregnant women up to December 2022.

 Keywords